Saturday 14th December 7.30 p.m.

 Friday Coffee Anyone?

 Our Friday Coffee Shop has been a tradition for a long time now.
-The late Mary Parry and Vicky ran it for many years and then Kathleen Mc Quillan took over a few years ago, ably assisted by Vicky and David.
-It is a source of companionship to many in Malvern and we feel it is even more important in the current days to keep this tradition going. when social contact has probably been affected by social media.
+The late Mary Parry and Vicky ran it for many years and then Kathleen Mc Quillan took over a few years ago, ably assisted by David.
+It is a source of companionship to many in Malvern and we feel it is even more important in the current days to keep this tradition going, when social contact has probably been affected by social media.
 For a very modest donation you can enjoy company, cakes, coffee and scones and biscuits.
 Nothing can beat a “natter” over coffee, it’s good to talk not Tweet!